The tiny habit that's stealing your happiness.

 Not having my phone was like living with a phantom limb – I would reach for it in the mornings, when I was waiting for someone, when I was filling in time, even when I saw a beautiful sunset I would be thinking shoot where’s my phone so I can capture this thing!

 I was clearly so used to reaching for my phone during the day, that it had become an unconscious habit.
 A habit that was distracting me from experiencing what was happening right in front of me.

-So why is my phone robbing me of my happiness?
+So why is your phone robbing you of your happiness?